Posted: 4/25/16 | April 25th, 2016

 I like to use Armed Forces Vacation Club to receive discounted resort lodging, sometimes as low as $299 for seven days.
 Their options usually address accessibility but aren’t very clear on specifics, such as roll-in showers, but a phone call to the resort will answer most questions.

-I also use Vacation Rental by Owner.
+I also use VRBO.
 These accommodations are usually very specific and provide photos and have a search filter for wheelchair accessibility.

 If you could offer someone in a wheelchair or with another mobility disability three specific tips for travel, what would they be?